Arjuna Mahendran: Central Bank Governor

 In 2015 he was appointed as the Governor of the Central Bank of Sri Lanka.
 He was extremely critical of the Sri Lankan tax system and called the revenue which is only 10% of the GDP "pathetic" and compared the low tax collection in the country to the tax collection of a poor Sub-Saharan country and also criticized the complexity of the tax system and proposed to simplify it and introduce online tax payment systems to streamline tax collection.

 He also slammed inefficient loss making state-owned enterprises as they have created losses in state banks while giving a "free ride" to private banks as they exploit significant lending spreads by the government banks and proposed to make public enterprises more efficient so that the banking system can be more efficient and make the economy grow faster.
-The IMF announced a USD 1.5 billion lending program to Sri Lanka in March 2016 to restructure the economy during Mahendran’s tenure.
+The IMF announced a US$1.5 billion lending program to Sri Lanka in March 2016 to restructure the economy during Mahendran's tenure.